serenorg/serendb/docs/storage_controller.md

 If the hooks require JWT auth, the token may be provided with `--control-plane-jwt-token`.
 The hooks will be invoked with a `PUT` request.

-In the Neon cloud service, these hooks are implemented by Neon's internal cloud control plane.
-In `neon_local` systems, the storage controller integrates directly with neon_local to reconfigure local postgres processes instead of calling the compute hook.
+In the SerenDB cloud service, these hooks are implemented by SerenDB's internal cloud control plane.
+In `serendb_local` systems, the storage controller integrates directly with serendb_local to reconfigure local postgres processes instead of calling the compute hook.

-When implementing an on-premise Neon deployment, you must implement a service that handles the compute hooks.
+When implementing an on-premise SerenDB deployment, you must implement a service that handles the compute hooks.
 This is not complicated.

 ### `notify-attach` body